Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_Robot_DH_parameters.md

 The following 6 axis robot is used to explain the DH parameters:
 ![robot_main.jpg](/manual/configuration/robot_main.jpg)

-To configure the properties of the 6 axes, the Denavit-Hartenberg (DH) parametes are used, see https://en.wikipedia.org/wiki/Denavit%E2... and https://en.wikipedia.org/wiki/Robotics_c...
-The german wiki explains the matrices differently, please also check https://de.wikipedia.org/wiki/Denavit-Ha... .
-The Denavit-Harternberg parameter are explained in a separate chapter at the end of the documentation.
+To configure the properties of the 6 axes, the Denavit-Hartenberg (DH) parametes are used, Wikipedia has good intructions.

 A good introduction to kinematics and inverse kinematics is https://www.rosroboticslearning.com, Jacobian method 2 will be used for inverse kinematics.
 # Denavit-Hartenberg (DH)